What does OrePac stand for?

 What is S4S?

-Standard four-sided means your boards will have two flat and parallel faces, as well as two flat and parallel edges.
+Surfaced four sides (S4S) is a board that has two flat and parallel faces, as well as two flat and parallel edges.

 What is MDF?

 Medium density fiberboard (MDF) is dry-processed fiberboard manufactured from wood fibers.

 What are VOCs?

 Volatile organic compounds (VOCs) include gasses, bacteria, lead paint, and other harmful contaminants which can be trapped inside improperly reclaimed wood.
 VOCs will eventually release into their surroundings and create a toxic environment.

 What is SDL?